mcellteam/mcell/libmcell/documentation/generated/checkpointing.rst

 BaseChkptMol
 ============

+Base class for checkpointed molecules, not to be used directly.
 All times are in us (microseconds).

 Attributes:
 ***********